Below is a checklist of items to attend to when you are starting out at the University of Hartford.

 Log into the Self Service Center to confirm your registration schedule, check and pay your bills and register your car.
 Go to www.hartford.edu and click on the Self Service Center link at the top of the page.
-Click on Student Sign On; your User ID is your eight digit student ID (created when you registered) and PIN should have been sent to your University of Hartford email.
-If you have trouble logging in, contact the Student Administrative Service Center at 860-768-4999 and they will reset your PIN and it will be sent to your University email address.
+Click on Student Sign On; your User ID is your eight-digit student ID (created when you registered) and your unique PIN should have been sent to you at your University of Hartford email address.

 NOTE: The University does not send out paper bills or grade reports, so you must log into the Self-Service Center to check your grades, confirm your class schedule, and to view and pay your bills.
 While here, you should print out a schedule to bring with you to get your Student ID (see #3) and register your car so you can get your parking permit (see #4).

 3. Obtain student photo ID card

-Please go to our Student ID webpage for more information.
-Student ID
+Go to our student ID webpage for more information: www.hartford.edu/studentlife/studentid.aspx

 4. Obtain a parking permit from Public Safety

 Parking permits must be obtained through the Department of Public Safety.
 To initiate the process, log onto the Self Service Center (see #1) and click on Public Safety/Parking.
 You must enter your vehicle information including your plate number, acknowledge that you have read "Your Car on Campus" manual (you might want to print this and keep it in your car for reference on parking regulations), and then print out a temporary parking permit.
 You must then go to public safety with your temporary permit and your student ID (see #2) to pick up your actual permit.
 The parking fee will be charged to your student account.
 Permits for the entire academic year (September through August) cost $75 and for one semester cost $45.
 If you have questions, please call Public Safety at 860.768.7985.

 5. Purchase books at Follett Bookstore in the Harry Jack Gray Center